 American Oil Company Refinery in Texas City in 1934.
 Photo Credit: Portal to Texas History

 At the onset of the first labor unions of Texas, most strikes were driven by the bargaining chip that came with skilled labor within spaces like the printing, carpentry, and engineering industries.
-In the first half of the 19th century, the Texas Typographical Association and Galveston Carpenters Local 7 were among the first unions established in the state, with the latter still existing as the oldest local union in Texas history which has never been reorganized.
+In the first half of the 19th century, the Texas Typographical Association and Galveston Carpenters Local 7 were among the first unions established in the state, with the latter still existing as the oldest local union in Texas history that’s never undergone reorganization.ย

-However, the meteoric rise of industrialization and rapid urbanization in the United States in the late 19th century brought long hours, 6 or 7-day weeks, subsistence pay, no benefits, and grueling conditions.
+However, the meteoric rise of industrialization and rapid urbanization in the United States in the late 19th century brought long hours, six or seven-day weeks, subsistence pay, no benefits, and grueling conditions.
 It was the necessity for a sustainable livelihood that brought unionism to Texas.
-And the motivation to survive brought about a fruitful allyship among Black and white workers in the Great Strike of 1877 that successfully convinced Galveston employers to raise wages to $2 a day.
-Equitable division was further pursued to great effect in the 1885 Dock Strike, as well.
+And the motivation for stability brought about a fruitful allyship among Black and white workers.
+This went on to be the driving force behind the Great Strike of 1877, which successfully convinced Galveston employers to raise wages to $2 a day.
+Equitable division of labor was further pursued to great effect in the 1885 Dock Strike, as well.

 Texas cowboy/ranch hand at work.
 Photo Credit: Library of Congress, Washington D.C.

-The Southwest Strike of 1886 refers to a rail workers’ strike that occurred across several states in response to a 10% wage cut imposed by tycoon Jay Gould who controlled a third of the lines in Texas.
-As wages were already less than $2 a day and the work week was a full seven days, the pay reduction was the final straw for impoverished workers and rail service across the midwest and southwest United States was put at a stand-still.
+The Southwest Strike of 1886 occurred across several states in response to a 10% wage cut imposed by tycoon Jay Gould who controlled a third of the rail lines in Texas.
+As wages were already less than $2 a day for rail workers who were on the lines seven days a week, the pay reduction was the final straw for impoverished workers.
+Rail service across the midwest and southwest United States was put at a stand-still.

 Freight trains blocked from departing from St. Louis during the 1886 Southwest Rail Strike.
 Illustrated by Louis Joutel.
 Image Credit: Library of Congress, Washington D.C.